Updated February 2020

 Ease of Application: 7

-– The Australian Timber Oil is thicker in consistency then is used to be.
-It is not the easiest oil based stain to apply, but still easier then applying most water based stain.
+– The Australian Timber Oil is thicker in consistency than is used to be.
+It is not the easiest oil-based stain to apply, but still easier than applying most water-based stains.
 We back wiped the deck after 20 minutes to remove any excess stain that did not penetrate into the wood grain.

 Color Shifting (darkening) after 2 Years: 7